 NormalAlso referred to as line normal.
 An imaginary line that forms a right angle with a surface or with other lines.
 The word "normal" is often used rather than "perpendicular" when measuring/describing the incident, reflected, and refractive angles.

 Numerical Aperture (NA)The numerical aperture of an optical fiber defines the characteristic of the fiber in terms of its acceptance of impinging light.
 The larger the numerical aperture the larger the "openness" to which fiber will accept light.

 TOP OF PAGE

 Optical Cable AssemblyGenerally, an optical cable that has been terminated with connectors on both ends and is ready for installation.

 Optical FilterAn element that selectively transmits certain optical wavelengths and blocks a range of wavelengths.

 Optical SpectrumThe electromagnetic spectrum in the wavelength region from 10 nm (ultraviolet) to 1000 µm (far-infrared).

 Optical Time Domain Reflectometry (OTDR)A method for characterizing a fiber wherein an optical pulse is transmitted through the fiber and the resulting backscatter and reflections are measured as a function of time.
 Useful in estimating attenuation coefficient as a function of distance and identifying defects and other localized losses.
 See also: Backscattering; Rayleigh scattering; Scattering.

-OptoelectronicsThe field of electronics which deals with lasers, photodetectors, light-emitting-diodes and other electronic devices which respond to, or produce optical radiation.
+OptoelectronicsThe field of electronics deals with lasers, photodetectors, light-emitting diodes, and other electronic devices which respond to, or produce optical radiation.

 Ordinary RayA ray that has isotopic speed in a doubly refracting crystal.
 It obeys Snell's law upon refraction at the crystal surface.
 See also: Birefringence.